ekapus/contentimport/README.txt

 For Boolean field - Put On/on/Yes/yes to check the field and Off/No to uncheck the
 	field.

-For Date field - Put the data in m/d/Y h:m:i format
+For Date field - Put the data in m/d/Y h:m:i format or if you want the date only
+	please put the data in m/d/y format.

 For Timestamp field - Put the timestamp, the system will convert and store
 	the date.